aviweit/skypilot/k8s/README.md

 ### create secret

 create secret for your public key.
-It will automatically added to ssh-jumphost and server 'authorized_keys'
+It will be automatically added to ssh-jumphost's and server's 'authorized_keys'

 ```
 kubectl create secret generic ssh-key-secret-laptop --from-file=ssh-publickey=$HOME/.ssh/id_rsa.pub